InaKrapp/whisper-locally-running/README.md

   ```sh
 cd "Documents/Sound recordings"
  ```
 Before you can run the program, you need to make sure python and the necessary dependencies are installed.
-Python can be downloaded from the internet, if you do not have it already.
+You need Python and ffmpeg if you do not have them already.
+They can be downloaded from the internet.

 Optional: Set up a virtual environment.
 To install the python packages, it is recommended that you create a virtual environment.
 The code below creates a virtual environment named 'wispvenv'.